 Driving in Irving

 In the heart of the Metroplex, Irving is, in a sense, on the way to everywhere.
-The city is crisscrossed by an excellent highway system, but all of these roadways seem to come with confusing nicknames.
+An excellent highway system crisscrosses the city, but all these roadways seem to come with confusing nicknames.
 Let’s break down a few.

 If you are driving on: